Judds, Ray Charles to be inducted into Country Hall of Fame - NewsBreak

 Mother-daughter act Naomi and Wynonna Judd were among the most popular duos of the 1980s, scoring 14 No. 1 hits during their nearly three-decade career.

 Inductees are usually honored with speeches, performances of their songs and the unveiling of a plaque that will hang in the Hall of Fame’s rotunda.
-However, a planned public red carpet prior to the ceremony was canceled.Naomi Judd, of Grammy-winning duo The Judds, dies at 76
+However, a planned public red carpet prior to the ceremony was canceled.Naomi Judd reveals ‘severe depression’ diagnosis

 Fans gathered outside the museum anyway on Sunday, drawn to a white floral bouquet outside the entrance and a small framed photo of Naomi Judd below.
 A single rose was laid on the ground.